parmour/Pi_OLED-MP3-Player/README.md

 VOLUP  = 8  # (24) Adjust volume UP whilst playing, set RANDOM ON/OFF whilst stopped

 SLEEP  = 25 # (22) Set SLEEP time, HOLD for 20 seconds to SHUTDOWN, set ALBUM MODE whilst stopped.

+Holding down PREV or NEXT and SLEEP will step through ARTISTS A-Z

 At boot it will look for mp3 tracks in '/home/USER/Music/artist name/album_name/tracks',